rpalo/personal-blog/_posts/2018-02-10-closure-i-hardly-know-her.md

     return increment
 ```

 This lets you reach out and modify this value.
-You could also use global, but we're not anarchists, so we won't.
+You could also use global, but we're not animals, so we won't.

 ## OK, but So What?